First Unitarian Church v. Salt Lake City Corporation

 Salt Lake City, UT 84145-0120

-(2) For ease of reference, the block of Main Street between North and South Temple at issue in this litigation will be referred to simply as “Main Street,” and although Intervenor Corporation of the Presiding Bishop of the Church of Jesus Christ of Latter-Day Saints was the official party to the transaction at issue, that entity will be referred to simply as the “LDS Church.”
+1. The block at issue in this litigation will be referred to as “Main Street.”
+Intervenor Corporation of the Presiding Bishop of the Church of Jesus Christ of Latter-day Saints will be referred to as the “LDS church.”